-Naturally, dogs are motivated by rewards, so if they learn from an early age that they can achieve their reward by behaving in a certain way, this will create some issues if the behavior is aggression, obsession or over protection.
+Naturally, dogs are motivated by rewards, so if they learn from an early age that they can achieve their reward by behaving in a certain way, this will create some issues if the behavior is aggression, obsession, or over-protection.

-Having A Natural Dominant Temperament Can Cause An Overprotective Dog
+They Have A Natural Dominant Temperament

-The breed can have a lot of influencing factors to your dog’s behaviors, including how dominant they act.
+The breed can have a lot of influencing factors on your dog’s behaviors, including how dominant they act.
 The temperament of a dog is determined 50% by nurture and 50% by nature.
 As seen when a dog is very young, they begin to show signs of their personality – some may be submissive and relaxed, whereas others are naturally more dominant.

-A Lack Of Structure Can Lead To An Overprotective Dog
+A Lack Of Structure

-How To Stop Your Overprotective Dog's Behaviour
+How To Reduce Overprotective Behavior

 The key to stopping negative behavior is prevention, but if it is too late, you need to spend some time focusing on training and tactics that will help relax your pup and reduce their aggression…

 Enrolling your pooch in an obedience class is a great way to start training your overprotective dog.
-During these group lessons, you will work on commands such as sit, stay, down and heel.
+During these group lessons, you will work on commands such as sit, stay, down, and heel.
 This will build up the relationship between you and your dog, helping respect and discipline form between the two of you.
 You will go from someone they must protect, to a leader, looking to you for guidance and command.

 Although obedience training is encouraged from a young age, you can still gain extremely beneficial skills and training methods for an older dog – you CAN teach an old dog new tricks.
 So, take some time out every day to train your dog for short periods of time to continue the build of a relationship where you’re in charge, not them.

-Constructive Love, Affection, and Attention Can Help Calm An Overprotective Dog
+Constructive Love, Affection, and Attention

 It is very easy to make a fuss and give all your love to your pup, but it might not always be what is best for them.
 The odd stroke or cuddle is fine, but constant fuss and attention may actually be making your pup learn some bad habits as they think they’re being praised for everything!
-This unhealthy relationship you’re building will make your dog think that they’re entitled to your attention at all time, demanding you when they want you and becoming obsessive.
+This unhealthy relationship you’re building will make your dog think that they’re entitled to your attention at all times, demanding you when they want you and becoming obsessive.

 The way to avoid this…implement a ‘work for it’ program.
 Make sure that the positive attention and affection you’re giving has been earned.
 This is perfect for practicing the skills you have learned at obedience training.
 Get them to sit, stay and calm before you give them a belly rub.
 This also applies for dinner time!
 Make sure they wait before you reward them with food.
 Everything you do helps build a healthier relationship if you install in them that you are boss, not them.

 Make sure you take them for regular walks and try to keep their brains active too.
-Whether by learning new tricks or supplying your pooch with toys, the more positive stimulation you offer your pup, the less tense, stressed and anxious they will be.
+Whether by learning new tricks or supplying your pooch with toys, the more positive stimulation you offer your pup, the less tense, stressed, and anxious they will be.

-Using A Leash & Muzzle Can Help Calm An Overprotective Dog
+Using A Leash & Muzzle

 Leash – using a leash while you have company visiting is a proactive and physical way of keeping control of your dog’s actions.
 Try to leash your pup before the guest arrives and slowly allow them to get close to your guests – greet them.
-If their behavior improves, you could then remove the grip of the leash and only use when needed.
+If their behavior improves, you could then remove the grip of the leash and only use it when needed.

 Muzzle – only necessary if your dog is likely to bite someone or another animal.
 Take your time to make your pup comfortable with the muzzle, as you do not want to add more stress to their already anxious state.

 When a dog is feeling the need to protect, it will normally be focused on the person they trust the most – the human they feel closest to.
-This very much coincides with who feeds, walks and trains them.
+This very much coincides with who feeds, walks, and trains them.
 As the bond becomes stronger between your pup and the caregiver, they can become obsessively attached, resulting in overprotective and possessive behavior.
 To combat this, try to introduce someone else to their routine.
 Not only will it help to de-intensify their obsession, but it will also help them to be more comfortable with other people, building their bond with the entire family.

-Petlab Co.
+PetLab Co.
 Pro Tip: If the negative behavior is a result of fear and anxiety, socializing can be the trigger of this aggression.
 Take it slow, as you don’t want to make things worse.
 Keep the introduction of new people and dogs as a gradual transition.

 Most dogs will learn negative behavior due to a lack of control and discipline from an early age.
 Once they know they can get away with certain behavior, they will continue until told otherwise, which can create an aggressive or protective dog.
-Training and reinforcing right and wrong is key to combating these negative behaviors and changing the way you approach the daily routine can help change your pup from overprotective to peaceful, relaxed and a joy for others to be around.
+Training and reinforcing right and wrong is key to combating these negative behaviors and changing the way you approach the daily routine can help change your pup from overprotective to peaceful, relaxed, and a joy for others to be around.